Selah Season | Purpose Life Church

 • Identify and prepare a point of contact for your ministry area

-• Participate in pastoral conversations every two weeks
+• Participate in Selah Facilitator meetings every two weeks

 • Pursue a personal devotional rhythm and growth project